ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain.md

 npm install -g yarn
 ```

-### AvalancheGo and Avash
+### AvalancheGo and Avalanche Network Runner

 [AvalancheGo](https://github.com/ava-labs/avalanchego) is an Avalanche node implementation written in Go.
-[Avash](https://docs.avax.network/build/tools/avash) is a tool to quickly deploy local test networks.
+[Avalanche Network Runner](https://docs.avax.network/quickstart/network-runner) is a tool to quickly deploy local test networks.
 Together, you can deploy local test networks and run tests on them.

 ### Solidity and Avalanche